- Import Sample Data

 - Click the Sample Data link, at the top left of the Editor toolbar:

-- The sample data management screen opens, click the Import to load a data file:
+- The sample data management screen opens, click the Import button to load a data file:

-- Select the now tell file the data file and click Import:
+- Click Browse to choose the data file, and then click Import:

 - Use the arrow buttons to scroll through the sample data messages: